owenjpark/C-Triple-Plus/README.md

 2. calcfunctions.cpp - implementation of functions
 3. calc.cpp - takes in input, uses functions, and produces output

 The infix iarser produces the same output as the first parser.
 The main difference is how it takes in input and treats errors.
 Instead of parsing S-expressions, it parses infix epxressions.
 The parser takes in one line of input, runs, and asks for another line of input.
 The program repeats this process until the user stops inputting.
 If there is an error in the input calc outputs an error, skips the rest of functions, and asks for another input.
+Used by runProgram to build and evaluate expressions which includes function calls.
+It can do this by accessing runProgram in scrypt.cpp through the shared header file calc.cpp.

 The infix parser uses the following functions:
 - createtokens() - takes in input and returns vector of tokens